Book Online | Call (+44) 1637 879571

 DRINKS & SNACKS

 Unless you plan to eat more than 3 hearty meals a day there isn’t really anything to budget for.
-Maybe £10 if you buy a few drinks while watching the sunset.
+Maybe £10 per day if you buy a few drinks while watching the sunset or grab a coffee from the local coffee shop.

 Timing the trip to South Sumatra on the shoulder season for peak swells means you get the best of both worlds – waves without crowds.

-With the seasons just starting to change, this is the perfect time to visit Sumatra, enjoying empty line-ups in bath-warm sea water.
+With the seasons just starting to change, this is the perfect time to visit Sumatra, enjoying empty line-ups.
 Virtually every morning we’re greeted by gleaming sun, offshore winds and perfect head-high plus waves.

 At the time of booking, you will receive an email listing all the kit you need for your bodyboard holiday to Southern Sumatra.

-What’s more, you’ll have the opportunity to discuss, with Grant the trip leader, the required kit and equipment, on the pre-trip video call.
+What’s more, you’ll have the opportunity to discuss, with our Bodyboard-Holidays team, the required kit and equipment, on the pre-trip video call.

 202413aprAll Day14Newquay Coaching Weekend£219